dojo/docs/dojox/editor/plugins.rst

 * `dojox.editor.plugins.InsertAnchor <dojox/editor/plugins/InsertAnchor>`_ -- **STABLE**

-  A plugin that adds an 'insrt anchor' icon to the toolbar.
+  A plugin that adds an 'insert anchor' icon to the toolbar.
 An anchor is a specialized <a> tag used for linking to specific sections of a document.
 The plugin highlights (makes visible), via css what is an anchor in the page.
 It also allows doe double-click editing of anchors.

   **This plugin is new to the Dojo Toolkit 1.5.**